Video games in South Korea: Professional and competitive gaming

-South Korea is well known for the fact that professional gaming has a very substantial following in the country, with the top players earning big money prizes in competitions, and spending a significant number of hours practicing every day.
+South Korea has a long standing competitive gaming culture with titles such as Brood War, League of Legends, and Fighting games.
+Professional gaming has a very substantial following in the country, with pro players competing to win titles, and dedicating virtually all of their time practicing.

 Pro-gaming tournaments in South Korea are broadcast, with millions of people tuning in to watch live or catch the results on one of three channels that are exclusively geared toward e-sports.
 In South Korea, pro-gaming and e-sports competitions are considered a national pastime with approximately 10 million regular viewers.
 There are also organized leagues throughout the country that are financed generously and train gamers to compete in competitions.

 Many South Koreans take pride in the country's high standing position as a pro-gaming powerhouse.
 The results of this are seen in the fact that more and more tech companies are seeing the profitability of investing in and sponsoring e-sport stars.
-Companies are starting to finance the coaching of potential gamers, as it is advantageous to them financially and socially.
-Major technological companies like HTC and three of Korea's largest companies - Samsung, Korea Telecom, and SK Telecom are a few examples.
+Companies are starting to finance the coaching of potential gamers, as it is advantageous to them financially and socially; major technological companies like HTC and three of Korea's largest companies - Samsung, Korea Telecom, and SK Telecom are a few examples.
 The Korean government has also discovered the promise of investing in e-sports and pro-gaming by funding the world's first e-sports stadium that was built in 2005.
 Additionally, the Korean government has a department solely focused on the governing of e-sports known as the Korea e-Sports Association (KeSpa).